sunilrpandey/rust/r01_basics/README.md

             println!("Infinite loop : press Ctrl + C to quit");
         }
 ```
+- loop can be nested and have lables such as outer:loop and inner:loop, and break can come out of innermost loop using outer:label
 - Return value from loop on some contion, but return value using break, not return

 ### <a name=while>While loop : similar to C++ etc</a>